-In the left list, select the checkboxes corresponding to the CAD file layers you want to convert.
+In the Layers to convert list, select the checkboxes corresponding to the CAD file layers you want to convert.

-- In the Choose markup type drop-down list, select a markup element you want to get in the output.
-As of now, the only possible option is the wall element.
+- In the Convert to drop-down list, select a markup element you want to get in the output.
+As of now, the only possible option is Walls.
 More will be added in the future.

 - Click Finish.

 In case the source file contains intricate markup (and a huge number of markup elements will be generated upon conversion), AnyLogic displays a message warning you about a possible performance issue.
 You may then select to proceed or cancel the operation.